Commodore64user/oed_prettifier/README.md

 * HTML Processing: Each split part (or the whole definition if no homographs are found) is passed to the `process_html` function for cleaning.
 * Headword Management: The script ensures that each final entry has a clearly defined headword.
 * Abbreviation Handling: For words ending in a full stop (e.g., "adj."), it cleans up duplicated definition text and creates a synonym entry without the full stop (e.g., "adj") to improve searchability.
+* Synonyms: If the user chooses to add them, the script will inspect each entry and add all forms and phrases (in bold tags) found within, note: this increases the running time significantly (3x).
 * Stardict Writing: After processing all lines, it uses `pyglossary` to write the final, cleaned entries to the Stardict files.
 * Decompression: It automatically decompresses the `.syn.dz` file to a plain `.syn` file for compatibility with KOReader.